 This brilliant book ties together literature, philosophy, art, music, architecture, philosophy, and nearly every other element of human knowledge.
 The book shows the interconnected nature and ribbon threaded throughout human history from the caveman to modern man, focusing on Western European experience.
 A great read.
 Phenomenal.

 The Middle Ages: A History From Beginning to End

 This is one of the better Hourly History books.
-Covering almost 900 years in 50 pages, key people, trends and events of the Middle Ages come to life.
+Covering almost 900 years in 50 pages, key people, trends, and Middle Ages events come to life.
 An easy read, the book provides breadcrumbs for further reading and exploring.

 The Naval Africa Expedition of World War I: The History and Legacy of the Battle for Lake Tanganyika in the African Interior

-A great read on a little studied theater and battle of World War I – the Battle of Lake Tangyangika.
+A great read on a little-studied theater and battle of World War I – the Battle of Lake Tanganyika.
 Well written and highly interesting.
 A great read.